 Both a consumer proposal and bankruptcy are considered insolvency options, therefore both will impact your credit rating.
 If you were to do a consumer proposal, your credit rating will show as an R9 on your credit report while you are making payments.
 Once you have completed your consumer proposal, your credit rating will be an R7 for 3 years after completion, or 6 years after you filed your consumer proposal.
 If you were to file for bankruptcy, your credit rating will be an R9 for about 6-7 years after being discharged.
 However, if it is your second time filing for bankruptcy, your credit rating will be an R9 for 14 years.

 What if I default on my consumer proposal or bankruptcy payments?

-If you do not maintain your payments on a consumer proposal, the CP defaults and is void and you are unable to file another one.
+If you do not maintain your payments on a consumer proposal, the CP defaults and is void, and you will be unable to file another one.
 Collection action by your creditors can also resume.
-If you do not complete the requirements of the bankruptcy, you will not be discharged and eventually your creditors will resume collection activities as well.
+If you do not complete the requirements of the bankruptcy, you will not be discharged and eventually, your creditors will resume collection activities as well.

-Those are just some of the differences between filing a consumer proposal and filing for bankruptcy.
-Again, it's important to stress that you can only file a consumer proposal or a bankruptcy through a Licensed Insolvency Trustee.
-However, you should avoid insolvency whenever possible due to the impact on your credit rating and future goals.
-That's why it's important to discuss all of your options for resolving your debt with an unbiased professional, like a certified credit counsellor, before seeing a Licensed Insolvency Trustee.
-They will do a full assessment with you and discuss all of your available options, as well as the pros and cons of each option.
+These are just some of the differences between filing a consumer proposal and filing for bankruptcy.
+Again, it's important to stress that you can only file a consumer proposal or for bankruptcy through a Licensed Insolvency Trustee (LIT).
+If you would like free information on all your available options for resolving your debt, you can speak with an unbiased professional, like a certified Credit Counsellor.
+A Credit Counsellor can complete a full financial assessment for you, discuss all of your available options, as well as the impact each option can have on your financial goals.

-If you would like to speak to a professional about your debt relief options, call Credit Canada at 1.800.267.2272 and book an appointment with one of our certified credit counsellors for a free and confidential assessment.
+If you would like to speak to a professional about all your debt relief options, call Credit Canada at 1.800.267.2272 and book an appointment with one of our certified Credit Counsellors for a free and confidential assessment.